anymod/guide/docs/guide/react.md

 ## Create React App

-If you are using [Create React App](https://github.com/facebook/create-react-app) or another ESLint tool, you may encounter an error along the lines of `'Anymod' is not defined  no-undef`.
-In this case, you should add the following to the top of any files using `Anymod.render()`:
+If you are using [Create React App](https://github.com/facebook/create-react-app) or another ESLint tool, you may encounter an error along the lines of `'AnyMod' is not defined  no-undef`.
+In this case, you should add the following to the top of any files using `AnyMod.render()`:

-`/* global Anymod */`
+`/* global AnyMod */`

 You can learn more about this solution [here](https://eslint.org/docs/rules/no-undef#rule-details).

 ## Re-rendering

-You can call `Anymod.render()` as often as you'd like in your React component (or elsewhere).
-This method will not lead to an API call every time; if a mod has already been fetched once, `Anymod.render()` will use that data instead of making another API call.
+You can call `AnyMod.render()` as often as you'd like in your React component (or elsewhere).
+This method will not lead to an API call every time; if a mod has already been fetched once, `AnyMod.render()` will use that data instead of making another API call.

 ::: tip
-See the section on [Anymod.render](/guide/global-methods.html#anymod-render) for more.
+See the section on [AnyMod.render](/guide/global-methods.html#anymod-render) for more.
 :::